ludw1/simple-llm-agent/README.md

 This project demonstrates an AI agent built using LangGraph with comprehensive tool integration.
 The agent combines file reading, web scraping, and web search capabilities to provide intelligent responses for various use cases, particularly **automated job application creation and career assistance**.
 The goal is to pass a LinkedIn job posting to the agent, have it read the website, ingest various webpages and documents of my own writing and output material which I can use to apply to the job.
 However, it is mostly an exercise to get acquainted with LangGraph and agentic LLM usage.

-This project serves as a flagship portfolio piece showcasing:
 *   Implementation of a stateful agent using LangGraph with 2 different LLMs
 *   Integration of multiple LLM tools (`file_read`, `web_scrape`, `web_search`)
 *   Support for multiple LLM providers (Ollama, OpenRouter, OpenAI)